-The proposed reactor vessel is designed to process 15 cubic feet (cft) of slurry or solids.
+The proposed reactor vessel is designed to process 15 cubic feet (cft) of slurry or solids (using six stacked trays with individual storage capacities of approximately 2 cft).
 The ideal waste to water ratio is estimated to range from 1:1 to 1:2.
 However, the optimal water content may vary for particular waste streams.
 The duration of the desorption process depends on the organic contaminant loading of the particular wastes as well as the processing temperatures.
 The organic contaminant levels are predetermined through onsite testing activities prior to processing.
 Preconditioning and or oxidization methodologies to reduce contaminate levels may also be used prior to desorption to minimize process duration.
 An inert atmosphere (e.g., nitrogen blanket) is provided at all times during treatment operations to prevent explosions and fires.

-The electric heating jacket unit has a design pressure of +/-29" Hg and a design temperature of 1200°F. The jacket is constructed of stainless steel (SS), which is compatible with steam or hot water.
+The electric heating jacket unit has a design pressure of ± 29 Hg and a design temperature of 1200 F. The jacket is constructed of stainless steel (SS), which is compatible with steam or hot water.
 The pressure relief valves are tested on an annual basis, with documentation in the Facility Operating Record.